-Every spring, I fall in love with my neighborhood, and Seattle, again.
+Every spring, I fall in love with Seattle again.
 The city is so pretty when all of the trees, flowers, and cherry blossoms are blooming.

 It’s one of the one most magical times to grab your pooch and tour the City.

-Here is a list of some of the best places in Seattle to view cherry blossoms, and other spring flowers, with your dog.
+Here are some of the best places to see cherry blossoms in Seattle with your dog.

 With the miles of walking trails and views of the Olympic Mountains, Jefferson Park is a great place to visit year-round.

 However, in the spring, the 25+ cherry trees are a sight to see.

 This park is located in the Beacon Hill neighborhood of Seattle and is approximately 15 minutes away from Kuboda Garden to the south or the Arboretum to the North (in light traffic of course).